niclimcy/mcp-client-sandbox/README.md

-# MCP Client Monitoring
+# MCP Client Sandbox

-A monitoring tool for logging MCP server behavior and detecting malicious servers by intercepting all requests in the MCP client.
+A sandbox environment to monitor MCP server behavior and detecting malicious servers by intercepting all requests in the MCP client.

 ## Installation